We create

 Public Holidays

-Have you noticed that there are only a few holidays in the Netherlands?
-Shops and supermarkets are sometimes open on these days.
-It depends on the area where you live.
+Have you noticed that there are only a few public holidays in the Netherlands?
+Shops and supermarkets are sometimes open on the following holidays.
+There is also no legal regulation that work does not have to be done on a public holiday.
+Employees should therefore check with their employer.

 • New Years’s Day (Nieuwjaarsdag) – 1 January